Pendo Pricing and Plan Breakdown (2025) + More Cost-Effective Alternative

 - Limited customization: While Pendo offers pre-built templates, its in-app guides lack deep UI customization, making it harder to match branding needs.

 - Reporting & data quality issues: Some users find inconsistencies in visit numbers and say pulling accurate data in one view is difficult.
-Others mention survey export limitations, requiring additional work to make sense of feedback.
+Others mention survey export limitations, requiring additional work to make sense of the collected customer feedback.

 For teams that prioritize ease of use, affordability, and reliable reporting, Pendo’s cost and complexity can be a major drawback.